 Below is our hand-picked selection of a few well-located hotels in this area.
 We listed the best price/quality/location hotels for all budgets, sorted by price.
 Take a look!

-- Hilton Philadelphia at Penn’s Landing.
+- $$$$ Hilton Philadelphia at Penn’s Landing.
 Good price-quality-location 4* hotel.
 Located right on the Delaware River, this hotel offers a variety of rooms with either water or city views.
-Waterfront dining is available on site at the Keating’s Rope & Anchor, Bar + Kitchen.
+Waterfront dining is available on-site at Keating’s Rope & Anchor, Bar + Kitchen.

 If you found this post useful, don’t forget to bookmark it and share it with your friends.
 Are you on Pinterest?
 Pin these images!